“Hey, how’s the weather up there?” “Can you dunk a basketball?”

 I spent nearly six months not being physically active, making my injury worse, and it only took about four months with my new ergonomic, standing desk and treadmill setup to completely reverse it.
 Finally, I was able to reach those cheaper canned goods again and speak eye-level with toddlers!
 Things were on the up-and-up.

 While I am not the tallest person even at my own office (I stand just under a modest six feet) and I may not know exactly how hard it is to find a size 14 shoe in stock, I do know how easy it is to find the right size standing desk for a tall person.
-Our latest model, The UpLift 900 Standing Desk, has a maximum desktop surface height of 50”.
+Our UPLIFT Standing Desk has a maximum desktop surface height of 51.25”.

 If you don’t know the optimum standing desk height range for your height, you are in luck.
 We have an ergonomic workspace height range calculator on our site.
 Check it out and see what your standing desk height range is.

-The UpLift 900 desk, with a range of up to 50”, can accommodate a person as tall as 6’7”.
+The UPLIFT can accommodate a person as tall as 6’7”.
 Not tall enough?
-Adding the optional locking casters to the base of the desk actually adds an additional 2 ¼” of height to the desk, comfortably within the recommended range for a person up to 6’9” tall (I’m talking to you, LeBron…).
+Adding the optional locking casters to the base of the desk actually adds an additional 1.5” of height to the desk, comfortably within the recommended range for a person up to 6’9” tall (I’m talking to you, LeBron).